fregante/webext-detect/readme.md

 ## API

 The functions are only ever evaluated once.
-This protects from future "invalidated context" errors.Read the note about [testing](#testing) if you're running this code in a tester.
+This protects from future "invalidated context" errors.
+Read the note about [testing](#testing) if you're running this code in a tester.

 #### isWebPage()